LenKagamine/15puzzle.js/README.md

 ## Results

-Compared against the native C++ solver, the Wasm solver takes ~1.7 to 2x longer.
+Compared against the native C++ solver, the Wasm solver takes ~2x longer.

 All 8-puzzle boards can be solve in a fraction of a second.
 The hardest 8-puzzle boards take 31 moves to solve, and even those are solved instantly.